God Sends Christmas Snow, Clean and Quieting

 Usually here in my part of Oregon there are more mighty downpours than great snows.
 But my brother Lance and I, who've lived here all our lives, were just agreeing that this is the most snow we've seen since 1968, forty years ago.
 We vividly remember sledding together at our home just two miles from where Nanci and I live.

-Yesterday I took these pictures in the slide show below, but it's continued to snow and more anticipated tomorrow, so it just keeps accumulating.
+Yesterday I took these pictures below, but it's continued to snow and more anticipated tomorrow, so it just keeps accumulating.

 Now, granted, for some of you in your part of the country this isn't much, but six foot snow drifts in these parts are childhood memories—and my childhood, not my children's, because this never happened when they were growing up.